 Workstream 1: Interviews with HIT experts

 Workstream 2: Environmental scan to identify promising case examples

 Workstream 3: Further research on selected case examples

 Deloitte health care and technology specialists see technology as much more than hardware and software or tablets and smart phones.
-Deloitte sees a way to assist you in transforming your health care organization to meet your business objectives, gain a competitive advantage, improve clinical efficiencies, and raise the standards of patient care.
-The understanding of your business, clinical, and patient needs, and the role technology can play in meeting them is a foundation of Deloitte’s enterprise health systems work.
-Deloitte provides strategic advice, offers insight from heath care subject matter professionals, and helps make certain that you not only select the right technology for you, but that it’s implemented and managed in the most efficient and effective way possible.
+Deloitte sees a way to assist you in transforming your health care organisation to meet your business objectives, gain a competitive advantage, improve clinical efficiencies and raise the standards of patient care.
+The understanding of your business, clinical and patient needs, and the role technology can play in meeting them is a foundation of Deloitte’s enterprise health systems work.
+Deloitte provides strategic advice, offers insight from heath care subject matter professionals and helps make certain that you not only select the right technology for you, but that it’s implemented and managed in the most efficient and effective way possible.